Kunwer Sachdev

-Kunwer Sachdev, also known as the Inverter Man of India, is an Indian entrepreneur and businessperson.
+Kunwer Sachdev is an Indian entrepreneur and businessperson.
+He founded Su-Kam Power Systems Ltd in 1998, establishing one of India’s early organised manufacturers of inverter and power-backup systems.

 He is also the mentor of Su-Vastika, an Indian power backup provider started by his wife, Khushbhoo Sachdev, in 2019.
+He is also active as a mentor and industry advisor, including association with startup and investor networks such as Delhi Angels.

 He is also a member of the Gurugram Metropolitan Development Authority, a government agency in Gurugram, Haryana, India.

 Early life

-Kunwer Sachdev was born to the late Krishan Lal Sachdeva, a section officer in the Indian Railways.
+Kunwer Sachdev was born to Krishan Lal Sachdeva, a section officer in the Indian Railways.

 Education

 Kunwar Sachdev completed his primary education at a government school in Delhi's Punjabi Bagh.
 He had wanted to become a doctor since childhood, but he became a businessman.

 After completing his intermediate education, Sachdev joined Hindu College in Delhi and graduated with a degree in Statistics.
 After this, he obtained the degree of Bachelor of Laws from the University of Delhi.

-Media

-Books

-Sachdev has been featured in several books on Indian entrepreneurship.
-He appears in Connect the Dots] by Rashmi Bansal, which highlights self-made entrepreneurs without formal business education.
-His brand Su-Kam is covered in Booming Brands by Harsh Pamnani, focusing on innovative Indian companies.
-He is also featured in Making Breakthrough Innovation Happen by Porus Munshi (2009), which includes Su-Kam’s inverter technology as one of India’s notable innovations.
+Career

+Early career

+Sachdev’s entrepreneurial career began at a young age.
+As a teenager, he sold pens to support his older brother’s business, gaining early exposure to sales and customer engagement.
+After a brief period working in telecommunications, he started his own cable television installation and equipment business in the late 1980s with modest capital.
+This business marked his first venture into manufacturing and market operations.

+In 1998, recognising the widespread problem of unreliable electricity supply in India, Sachdev shifted focus from cable TV to power-backup solutions.
+He founded Su-Kam Power Systems Ltd, initially investing a small amount to enter the largely unorganised inverter market.
+Sachdev quickly identified the need for reliable, efficient inverters and began developing products tailored to local conditions.